shubhampandkar/shubhampandkar/HackerRank/SQL/Basic Join/README.md

                        AND W.POWER = W1.POWER).
                        ORDER BY W.POWER DESC, WP.AGE DESC;

-## Ollivander's Inventory
+## Challenges
-**Question : Harry Potter and his friends are at Ollivander's with Ron, finally replacing Charlie's old broken wand.
-Hermione decides the best way to choose is by determining the minimum number of gold galleons needed to buy each non-evil wand of high power and age.
-Write a query to print the id, age, coins_needed, and power of the wands that Ron's interested in, sorted in order of descending power.
-If more than one wand has same power, sort the result in order of descending age.**
+**Question : Julia asked her students to create some coding challenges.
+Write a query to print the hacker_id, name, and the total number of challenges created by each student.
+Sort your results by the total number of challenges in descending order.
+If more than one student created the same number of challenges, then sort the result by hacker_id.
+If more than one student created the same number of challenges and the count is less than the maximum number of challenges created, then exclude those students from the result.**
 Solution :
-SELECT W.ID, WP.AGE, W.COINS_NEEDED, W.POWER FROM WANDS W
+SELECT H.HACKER_ID, H.NAME, COUNT(C.CHALLENGE_ID)
-JOIN WANDS_PROPERTY WP ON W.CODE = WP.CODE
+FROM HACKERS H JOIN CHALLENGES C ON H.HACKER_ID = C.HACKER_ID
+GROUP BY H.HACKER_ID, H.NAME
-WHERE W.COINS_NEEDED = (SELECT MIN(COINS_NEEDED) FROM WANDS W1
+HAVING COUNT(C.CHALLENGE_ID) = (SELECT COUNT(C1.CHALLENGE_ID)
-                       INNER JOIN WANDS_PROPERTY WP1
-                       ON W1.CODE = WP1.CODE
-                       WHERE WP1.IS_EVIL = 0 AND WP.AGE = WP1.AGE
-                       AND W.POWER = W1.POWER).
+                               FROM CHALLENGES C1
+                               GROUP BY C1.HACKER_ID
+                               ORDER BY COUNT( * ) DESC LIMIT 1) OR
+       COUNT(C.CHALLENGE_ID) NOT IN (SELECT COUNT(C2.CHALLENGE_ID)
+                                FROM CHALLENGES C2
+                                WHERE H.HACKER_ID != C2.HACKER_ID
+                                GROUP BY C2.HACKER_ID)
+ORDER BY COUNT(C.CHALLENGE_ID) DESC, H.HACKER_ID;

+## Contest Leaderboard
+**Question : You did such a great job helping Julia with her last coding contest challenge that she wants you to work on this one, too!
+The total score of a hacker is the sum of their maximum scores for all of the challenges.
+Write a query to print the hacker_id, name, and total score of the hackers ordered by the descending score.
+If more than one hacker achieved the same total score, then sort the result by ascending hacker_id.
+Exclude all hackers with a total score of 0 from your result.**
+Solution :
+SELECT R.HACKER_ID, H.NAME, SUM(SCORE) FROM
+(SELECT HACKER_ID, CHALLENGE_ID, MAX(SCORE) as SCORE
+from SUBMISSIONS GROUP BY HACKER_ID, CHALLENGE_ID) as R
+JOIN HACKERS H.
+on R.HACKER_ID = H.HACKER_ID
+GROUP BY R.HACKER_ID, H.NAME
+HAVING SUM(SCORE) > 0
-                       ORDER BY W.POWER DESC, WP.AGE DESC;
+ORDER BY SUM(SCORE) DESC, R.HACKER_ID;